 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Sgt.
 Shelby G. Embry had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.
 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-Most of the POWs were boarded onto the Nissyo Maru the same day, Shelby was in the small detachment who remained behind at Manila and continued to work on the docks.
-He was then sent to Bilibid Prison.
+The detail was disbanded on July 15, 1944, and most of the POWs were boarded onto the Nissyo Maru the same day, Shelby was in the small detachment who remained behind at Manila and continued to work on the docks before he was sent to Bilibid Prison.

 On August 25, 1944, Shelby’s name appeared on a list of POWs being transferred to Japan.
 The POWs were taken to Pier7 and boarded on the Noto Maru and spent two days in the hold.
 The ship sailed on August 27 and spent the night in Subic Bay.
 The next day, the 30th, the ship sailed for Takao, Formosa, arriving there on August 30.
 The same day it sailed for Keelung, Formosa, again arriving the same day.
 After being joined by other ships, it arrived in Japan on September 4.
 When the Japanese opened the hatch to the hold, they shouted that the bodies of the dead should be passed above the POWs heads so that they could be removed.
 To the surprise of the Japanese, no one had died.